tcltk/tcl/tools/man2markdown-README.md

 tclsh man2markdown.tcl ../doc ../markdown
 ```

 The last invocation can be used to check what changed with respect to the last `fossil commit`.
-Any change reported by fossil (before committing) is a change that might have issues compared to teh previous version, so it should be checked before the commit and amended before the commit!
+Any change reported by fossil (before committing) is a change that might have issues compared to the previous version, so it should be checked before the commit and amended before the commit!

 # Usage of Pandoc to convert generated markdown